 For instance, the 2011 tsunami in Japan, which I had weeks of journal entries for.
 Another example is the 2016 Alberta forest fires, which I dreamed about while the disaster actually struck in a place I had no physical connection to in real life.
 I was shocked to then see in the news the very events and some unmistakable details I vicariously already lived through via my dreams.

-If you describe events like that to a skeptic though (especially the part about only knowing of what the premonition was specific to in hindsight), they’d be easily dismissed by an outsider.
+If you describe events like that to a skeptic though (especially the part about only knowing of what the premonition was specific to in hindsight), they’d be easily dismissed.
 For instance one could say the powerful tsunami dream had nothing to do with the terrible tsunami catastrophe that happened in the following weeks.
 It could have just been a coincidence…

 Yet, my experience studying and analyzing dreams, and keeping journals, has shown me otherwise.
 I’ve learned to trust my intuition through the experience of being shown so many future events in my dreams.
 The sheer number of them alone is enough for me to know that so many coincidences are improbable.

 In a way, I’ve seen that the study of these types of dreams really helped me feel connected to the global “community” – being able to experience what others are going through is an incredible opportunity to reflect on how symbiotic humanity and the planet are, how fragile life can be, how nothing is ever guaranteed, and how we are all connected to one another in some way, and how many things are set in motion from above.

 Who knew that that small decision to start studying my dreams more seriously and keeping a journal after picking up those tip and exercises from Belsebuub’s course would turn into such a vast interest in dream meanings, the world, our connection to one another, the significance of a future foretold, and so much more.